CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The players in _Middle-earth_ are in direct competition with each other to marshal resources but direct interaction is often limited (e.g., to influence attempts, company versus company combat, and certain cards).
 Typically, it is hazards that are used to directly attack the opponents’ characters and they are handled in a less controlled fashion (e.g., they are only played during your opponent’s movement/hazard phase, hazard creatures do not remain in play, etc.).

-A player may only play resource cards during his own turn, and a player may only play hazard cards during his opponent’s movement/hazard phase.
+A player may only play resource cards during their own turn, and a player may only play hazard cards during their opponent’s movement/hazard phase.

 ## USING THIS RULESBOOK